iotaledger/iota-wiki/internal/learn/about-iota/messages.md

 1. The Transaction Essence part, which contains the inputs, outputs, and an optional embedded payload.
 2. The Unlock Blocks, which unlocks the Transaction Essence's inputs.
 In case the unlock block contains a signature, it signs the entire Transaction Essence part.

 In general, all parts of a transaction payload begin with a byte describing the type of a given part.
-This helps keep the flexibility of introducing new types or versions of the given part in the future.
+This allows the introduction of new types or versions of the given part in the future.

 And, as mentioned above, the payload part of a Transaction Essence can hold an optional payload.
 This payload does not affect the validity of the Transaction Essence.
 If the transaction is not valid, then the payload must also be discarded.